 Location: Tanggulan St., Kawit Cavite

 This list of churches can serve as your guide in planning a Visita Iglesia in Cavite this holy week.
+If you're planning to stay in Cavite during holy week, click HERE to SEARCH for Hotels in Cavite!

 You Might Also Like: